-Technology is central to flipped learning.
-Identifying the right technology, the right technology providers and securing the necessary technical training are vital.
+Technology is central to Flipped Learning.
+Securing the right technology and the necessary technical training are vital.

 Our experience flipping classrooms has been incredible.
 With the help of Jon we have been able to introduce this methodology of learning through the whole university an today it’s a very important element of our educational model serving more than 45 thousand students through the country.
 Students are improving their learning and developing a set of competences which is clearly related to a growth mindset which flipped learning approach promotes.
 We’ll continue implementing flipped learning in more courses throughout the University for the following years.